R0w4nS/NodeMCU-Distance-Sensor/README.md

 # NodeMCU Distance Sensor

+## Setup

 Power NoceMCU with 5 Volts with MicroUSB

 Connect GND Pin on HC-SR04 Sensor to GND Pin on NodeMCU